That Sort of Thing. All the Time.

 That Sort of Thing.
 All the Time. is an exhibition of findings from the Special Collections at Colorado College.

-Women across the United States were fighting for the right to vote, there were no express laws against sexual harassment, assault or rape and Colorado College was gaining notoriety.
+Women across the United States were fighting for the right to vote; there were no express laws against sexual harassment, assault, or rape — and Colorado College was gaining notoriety.

-With that, the questions are posed: Can a wrong be righted?
+With that, questions are posed: Can a wrong be righted?
 Can a wrong be healed?
 Is healing the same or different than righting a wrong?

-In 2018 the Colorado College Board of Trustees voted to remove the man’s likeness and namesake from campus property.
+In 2018, the Colorado College Board of Trustees voted to remove the man’s likeness and namesake from campus property.

 * I’d like to address the sensitivity surrounding the terms “survivor” and “victim” with the reader directly: there is no correct way to classify a person who has been the recipient of abuse.
 With this commentary, I honor those who consider themselves both, either or something else entirely.
 In this lifetime, only you have the right to classify your pain.
 That Sort of Thing.
 All the Time. honors the resilience and fortitude of those who move forward after abuse.